IBM-Bluemix-Docs/certificate-manager/managing-certificates.md

 4. Appropriate algorithm and key algorithm.
 5. Click **Order**.

-Ordering certificates is limited to five orders/minute per {{site.data.keyword.cloudcerts_short}} instance, 100 orders/hour per IBM user account, and five certificates for the same domains per week.
+Ordering certificates is limited to five orders/minute per {{site.data.keyword.cloudcerts_short}} instance, 100 orders per hour per IBM user account, and five certificates for the same domains per week.
 {: note}

 ## Renewing certificates
 {: #renew-certificates}

 To renew a certificate, complete the following steps:
-  1. Click on the menu in the row of the certificate you want to renew.
+  1. Click the menu in the row of the certificate you want to renew.
   2. Click **Renew Certificate**.
   3. Optional: You can choose to rekey your certificate by checking the **Rekey certificate** check box.
-This will renew your certificate with a new key pair.
+This renews your certificate with a new key pair.

     When you rekey a certificate, make sure to deploy the new certificates and keys everywhere they are in use.
     {: note}

-  4. Click **Renew**
+  4. Click **Renew**.

   You can only renew certificates that you ordered through {{site.data.keyword.cloudcerts_short}}.
   {: note}

-Renewing a certificates is limited to  five renewal requests per certificate per minute, 100 renewal/hour per IBM user account.
+Renewing a certificate is limited to five renewal requests per certificate per minute, 100 renewal per hour per IBM user account.
 {: note}